- University of North Carolina School of Law, J.D., 2013

 - University of Florida, B.S., 2010

-- U.S. District Courts, Eastern, Middle, and Western Districts of North Carolina
+- U.S. District Court for the Eastern, Middle, and Western Districts of North Carolina

 - District 15B Volunteer Guardian ad Litem, 2011-2018

-- Selected for N.C.
+- Graduate of N.C.
 Bar Association’s Leadership Academy, Class of 2019

 - Selected as a Rising Star by North Carolina Lawyers Weekly, 2019